-To accomplish this new challenge, the ILLINOIS Executive MBA utilized a lock-step curriculum where one group of students would take all of their classes together throughout their entire experience.
+To accomplish this new challenge, the University of Illinois Executive MBA utilized a lock-step curriculum where one group of students would take all of their classes together throughout their entire experience.
 Rather than prepare students for managerial roles in functional areas like marketing, operations or finance, the Program began to see their students as prospective leaders who needed a broader understanding of all facets of business.
 Each course was still delivered by exceptional faculty, all experts in their respective areas, but now with the understanding that their students were preparing for a greater challenge.

 During those initial years, faculty adjusted their teaching style to match the Friday-Saturday class structure that now defines the program.
 Classes were held in what is now called Wohlers Hall on the Urbana-Champaign campus and restructured to fit inside the University's semester calendar.
 Back then, students took not two but four classes at a time.
 Faculty learned to teach in specially designed class periods and adapted their class assignments to meet the unique experience levels of their more advanced students.

 During those early years, ILLINOIS became a pioneer in utilizing the team learning concept - an idea that is now prevalent throughout business schools today.
 It became clear early on with this new program that the unique needs of this different type of student demanded a team environment.
-With heavy expectations from their corporate office combined with demands from home, ILLINOIS Executive MBA students needed more complex and integrated learning techniques - a type of support the team-model delivered.
+With heavy expectations from their corporate office combined with demands from home, University of Illinois Executive MBA students needed more complex and integrated learning techniques - a type of support the team-model delivered.
 Many students report that they learned as much from the diverse backgrounds of their fellow students back then as they did from the faculty.
 Today, alumni from those early years recount how fond they are of their group and their classmates.
 Many continue to stay in touch on a frequent basis as part of an informal support network and relish in their collective personal and professional successes.

-In the 1980s, the ILLINOIS Executive MBA Program began to see and appreciate the global nature of business well before this trend invaded most business curricula.
+In the 1980s, the University of Illinois Executive MBA Program began to see and appreciate the global nature of business well before this trend invaded most business curricula.
 It was then that Prof. Hans M. Schoenfeld began to form international trips to Germany and Poland to expose our executives to business culture and practice in foreign countries.
 Later, of course, other programs would begin to follow this model.
 For ILLINOIS though, this has long been a mandatory part of our degree and remains so today.

 Of course today, the format of how we accomplish this global experience has changed.
 Our global experience is much more than a course and is instead a capstone experience throughout the second year of the program.
 All Executive MBA students work on real consulting projects involving real global companies and then travel to that area to deliver their final opinions and consulting advice.
-This cutting-edge experience is a clear, defining aspect of the ILLINOIS Executive MBA degree and as far as we know is unique among all nationally recognized Executive MBA programs.
+This cutting-edge experience is a clear, defining aspect of the University of Illinois Executive MBA degree and as far as we know is unique among all nationally recognized Executive MBA programs.

 The University of Illinois has always been a pioneer in computing and high-tech communication.
-In 1996 during the early days of the Internet, the ILLINOIS Executive MBA took another bold step by utilizing fiber optic cables to link students in two different classrooms at the same time: one still in Champaign, but the other in downtown Chicago.
+In 1996 during the early days of the Internet, the University of Illinois Executive MBA took another bold step by utilizing fiber optic cables to link students in two different classrooms at the same time: one still in Champaign, but the other in downtown Chicago.
 This first Chicago classroom was located on the 39th floor of 200 South Wacker and allowed residents from Chicago and northern Illinois join in.
 The students would remain in their respective classrooms in Champaign and Chicago and faculty would swap back and forth between the two cities to deliver their lectures.

-It was also during this same period that ILLINOIS became an early adopter of video-capture classroom technology.
+It was also during this same period that the University of Illinois became an early adopter of video-capture classroom technology.
 Given that we were already sending video and audio between Champaign and Chicago, we began archiving those classes for later review.
 Initially, the intent for this video-capture was to support the busy student who might unfortunately miss a class.
 Yet we eventually learned that this was not its primary benefit.
 Students started incorporating the video as a normal part of their study technique to supplement their in-class experience.
 Today, this approach to video archiving is much more advanced and is deeply valued by nearly all of our students.

 This dual location delivery mode came to an end in 2003 when yet another key change was made.
 After nearly 30 years of being housed on the main Urbana-Champaign campus, the Executive MBA Program was relocated to Chicago.
 A prominent Chicago bank moved part of their operations away from the 4th floor of their 200 South Wacker location.
 Of course, that location was the same building we were already in at the time and this new space was now just one floor above the campus' Illini Center.
 The College of Business took possession and renovated the space with state of the art classrooms.